rexthompson/DATA-512-Final-Project/README.md

 The Blockface data provides context to the Transaction data, including records such as street parking capacity, no-parking times, and parking rates by date/time.
 It can be tied to the Transaction data by the ElementKey and date (since Blockface information may change over time).
 Most records begin in 2012 but some blockfaces include records as early as 1969.

-The raw Blockface data consists of a single .csv file 3.6 MB in size, with 13,706 rows of data and 52 columns.
+The raw Blockface data consists of a single .csv file 3.6 MB in size, with 13,706 rows (excluding header) and 52 columns.

-More information about the Blockface dataset (including its schema) can be found here:
+More information about the raw Blockface dataset (including its schema) can be found here:
 http://wwwqa.seattle.gov/Documents/Departments/SDOT/ParkingProgram/data/SeattlePaidBlockfaceMetadata.pdf
 (This document is also archived [here](./data/documentation/SeattlePaidBlockfaceMetadata.pdf))